gregchamberlain/dragon-drop-node/docs/README.md

 - [ ] Make minor changes to front end to adjust for differences in the API.
 - [ ] Close to the same functionality as the original site.

+## Wireframes

+Due to the fact that this is strictly a backend project, with few behind the scenes tweaks make to the frontend data handling I don't see a need for wireframes for this project.
+[Here](https://www.github.com/gregchamberlain/dragon-drop/docs/wireframes) is a link to the wireframes for the Rails implementation that will also be applicable to this project.

 ## Technologies

 #### Node.js